pcaversaccio/metatx/README.md

 ----------------------

 ## Background
 A *meta-transaction* is a regular Ethereum transaction which contains another transaction, the actual transaction.
-The actual transaction is signed by a user and then sent to an operator (e.g. [Awl](https://appswithlove.com)) or something similar; **no gas and blockchain interaction required**.
+The actual transaction is signed by a user and then sent to an operator (e.g. smart contract) or something similar; **no gas and blockchain interaction required**.
 The operator takes this signed transaction and submits it to the blockchain paying for the fees himself.
 The contract ensures there's a valid signature on the actual transaction and then executes it:

 <figure align="center">
   <img src="assets/img/metatx.png" alt="Meta-Transaction: Overview" width="50%"/>